mmkal/ts/packages/expect-type/readme.md

 ## Documentation

 The `expectTypeOf` method takes a single argument, or a generic parameter.
-Neither it, nor the functions chained off its return value, have any meaninful runtime behaviour.
+Neither it, nor the functions chained off its return value, have any meaningful runtime behaviour.
 The assertions you write will be _compile-time_ errors if they don't hold true.

 ### Features